LSEG-API-Samples/Article.RDP.RDPLibrary.Python.R.JupyterDocker/README.md

 docker rm notebook
 ```

-### Requesting ESG Data from RDP APIs
+### <a id="rdpapis_esg"></a>Requesting ESG Data from RDP APIs

 The jupyter/scipy-notebook image is suitable for building a notebook or dashboard with the Refinitiv Data Platform APIs (RDP APIs) content.
-You can request data from RDP APIs with the HTTP library, perform a data analysis and then plot a graph with built-in Python libraries.
+You can request data from RDP APIs with the HTTP library, perform data analysis and then plot a graph with built-in Python libraries.

 #### <a id="whatis_rdp"></a>What is Refinitiv Data Platform (RDP) APIs?